Search

 New hooks and permissions capabilities

-Version 2.1.89 also brings several enhancements for automated workflows:
+Version 2.1.89 also brings several improvements for automated workflows:

 FeatureDescription

-Permission "defer" (hooks PreToolUse)Headless sessions can pause on a tool call and resume with -p --resume
+"defer" permission (PreToolUse hooks)Headless sessions can suspend on a tool call and resume with -p --resume

-MCP_CONNECTION_NONBLOCKING=trueFor -p mode: ignores MCP connection wait (bounded to 5 seconds)
+MCP_CONNECTION_NONBLOCKING=trueFor -p mode: skips waiting for MCP connection (capped at 5 seconds)

-Rejected commands (auto mode)Show a notification + appear in /permissions → Recent tab, re-runnable with r
+Refused commands (auto mode)Display a notification + appear in /permissions → Recent tab, rerunnable with r

-Fixes include: resolving symlinks in permission rules, handling CRLF files on Windows, fixing the StructuredOutput schema cache, and eliminating a memory leak in long sessions.
+Fixes include: symlink resolution in permission rules, handling of CRLF files on Windows, StructuredOutput schema cache fixes, and elimination of a memory leak in long-running sessions.

 Computer Use in Claude Code CLI

-March 30, 2026 — Claude Code now integrates Computer Use directly into the terminal.
-Claude can open applications, navigate the graphical interface, and test what it just built without leaving the CLI.
+March 30, 2026 — Claude Code now integrates computer use directly into the terminal.
+Claude can open applications, navigate the graphical interface, and test what it has just built without leaving the CLI.

-The feature is available as a research preview on Pro and Max plans (macOS only).
-It is activated with the command /mcp in a Claude Code session.
-It supports anything that can be opened on a Mac: compiled SwiftUI apps, local Electron builds, browsers, and more.
+The feature is available in research preview on Pro and Max plans (macOS only).
+It is enabled with the /mcp command in a Claude Code session.
+It supports anything that can be opened on a Mac: compiled SwiftUI applications, local Electron builds, browsers, and more.

 The goal is to close the loop between code generation and visual validation — Claude writes, then verifies the result itself in the interface.